Edit Content

 • Support the gut with calming routines

-The goal is to reduce the intensity and frequency of flare ups over time.
+The goal is to reduce the intensity and frequency of flare-ups over time.

-Supporting mental wellbeing is also important, as stress can influence IBS directly.
+Supporting mental well-being is also important, as stress can influence IBS directly.

 Patient feedback